IKromans/IKromans/README.md

 ### Hi there 👋, I am Imants!
 ### I am from Latvia!
-I really enjoy helping people, learn new stuff and getting things to work properly is awesome feeling! 👨‍💻
+I've got several years of experience working as dental tech, mostly manufactured prosthesis by CAD/CAM 3D modelling and milling or 3D printing.
+I really enjoy helping people, learn new stuff and getting things to work properly and to help others  is awesome feeling! 👨‍💻

 🧰 Toolbox